ASA Reprint Permission Guidelines

-Permission from ASA is not required if the copyright has expired.
-Material published prior to 1964 is now in the public domain and may be used without permission.
+Material published prior to 1964 is now in the public domain and may be used without permission of the ASA.
 Material published on or after January 1, 1964, has a copyright term of 75 years, during which time the ASA must be contacted for permission to reprint.

-Organizations compiling coursepacks which will be reproduced and distributed on behalf of instructors or academic institutions should send their request to firstname.lastname@example.org.
-The fee for for use in a coursepack is $3.00 per article per coursepack produced.
+Coursepacks: Organizations compiling coursepacks that will be reproduced and distributed on behalf of instructors or academic institutions should send their request to email@example.com.
+The fee for use in a coursepack is $3.00 per article per coursepack produced.

 Online use is limited to a secure or password protected server for a maximum of one year; digital rights management (DRM) should be utilized to prevent unauthorized reproduction.
 Posting for longer than one year requires an additional request and payment of an additional fee.